finos/FDC3/.github/pull_request_template.md

 ## Review Checklist

 - [ ] Is a CHANGELOG.md entry included?
+- [ ] Does this PR include changes to the Desktop Agent or Channel API?
+  - [ ] If yes, were both documentation (/docs) and sources updated?<br/>
+        *jsDoc comments are normally on the API interfaces and types are usually matched to the main documentation*
+  - [ ] If yes, are conformance test definitions (/toolbox/fdc3-conformance) still correct and complete?<br/>
+        *Conformance test definitions should cover all **required**, aspects of an FDC3 Desktop Agent implementation, which are usually marked with a **MUST** keyword, and  optional features (**SHOULD** or **MAY**) where the format of those features is defined*
+  - [ ] If yes, were changes applied to the Bridging and FDC3 for Web protocol schemas<br/>
+        *The Web Connection protocol and Desktop Agent Communication Protocol schemas must be able to support all necessary aspects of the Desktop Agent API, while Bridging must support those aspects necessary for Desktop Agents to communicate with each other*
-- [ ] Were schema files (context, bridging, api) modified in this PR
+- [ ] Were schema files (Context, bridging, FDC3 for Web) modified in this PR
   - [ ] If yes, was code generation (`npm run build`) run and the results checked in?
-- [ ] Were changes to Desktop Agent or Channel APIs made?
-  - [ ] If yes, were both documentation (/docs) and sources updated?
-  - [ ] If yes, are conformance test definitions (/toolbox/fdc3-conformance) still correct and complete?